mxg-mega/alx-higher_level_programming/0x00-python-hello_world/README.md

-This id the first project for python
+This is the first project for python